rvirgilli/vps-core-setup/docs/APPLICATION_DEPLOYMENT_GUIDE.md

     ```

 2.  **Add the Scrape Job:**
     Add the scrape job definition to the new file.
-This should be a list containing one or more jobs.
+This should be a full configuration document containing one or more jobs.
     ```yaml
+    scrape_configs:
       - job_name: 'my-app-service' # A descriptive name for your app's scrape job
         static_configs:
           # Target: <service_name_in_docker_compose>:<metrics_port_inside_container>
           # The service name is resolvable because both Prometheus and your app are on 'monitoring_network'.
           - targets: ['my-app-service:8001'] # Assuming your app metrics are on port 8001
     ```
     *   **Target:** Use the service name defined in your application's `docker-compose.yaml` (e.g., `my-app-service`).
 Prometheus can resolve this name because it's on the same `monitoring_network`.